 Like all cancers, the risk to life from prostate cancer is based on the cancer spreading out of the prostate gland and into lymph nodes, bones and other vital organs.
 The best way to prevent this spread is to identify the cancer early.

-Symptoms of prostate cancer can include frequent urination, especially at night, blood in urine and or semen and increases in PSA levels.
-While these symptoms may indicate other non-life threatening conditions such as BPH or Prostatitis it is important the possibility of prostate cancer is ruled out.
+Symptoms of prostate cancer can include frequent urination, especially at night, blood in urine and/or semen and increases in PSA levels.
+While these symptoms may indicate other non-life threatening conditions such as, BHP or Prostatitis, it is important that the possibility of prostate cancer is ruled out.

 Before the development of new precision technologies, surgeons were often compelled to take a one size fits all approach to diagnosis and treatment of prostate cancer.
-A non-precision biopsy cannot pinpoint cancer to a specific region of the prostate, which can lead to the unnecessary removal of the entire prostate gland, potentially causing problems with bladder control, and inability to maintain an erection.
+A non-precision biopsy is unable to pinpoint cancer to a specific region of the prostate, which can result in the unnecessary removal of the entire prostate gland.
+Radical treatment, such a removing the prostate gland, potentially causes problems with bladder control and inability to maintain an erection.

 Fortunately, the diagnosis of prostate cancer has been revolutionised with the introduction of MRI scans and precision biopsies which allow for more accurate diagnoses and better, more personalised treatment.

-The advances in technology are allowing for a much more precise diagnosis of prostate cancer, which in turn is allowing for a more personalised treatment plan.
+The advances in technology are allowing for a much more precise diagnosis of prostate cancer, which in turn allows for a more personalised treatment plan.
 This is a major step forwards in preventing potentially unnecessary procedures, and ensuring that you have access to much more accurate and appropriate treatment.

 For some patients, with early detection of prostate cancer, precision diagnosis can allow them to undergo a form of focal treatment which avoids the need for surgery or radiotherapy.
 Focal treatment is non-invasive which can preserve the prostate and its function.